ErhardtAndrei/SolveLChallenge/README.md

 ## Front end
 - Development in progress using python.

-# Como executar o projeto
+# How to execute the project
 ## Pascal
 - Dowloading and executing the software: VisualG 3.
 - Clone MainCodePascal in this repository.